zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     - `<your-storage-account-sas-token>`: Replace with the `SAS Token` of your Storage account, which you copied into a text editor previously.

     ```powershell
+    $functionAppName = "<your-function-app-name>"
+    $resourceGroup = "<your-resource-group-name>"
     $storageUrl = "<your-policies-container-url>"
     $storageSas = "<your-storage-account-sas-token>"
-    az functionapp config appsettings set -n <your-function-app-name> -g <your-resource-group-name> --settings "PolicyStorageUrl=$storageUrl" "PolicyStorageSas=$storageSas"
+    az functionapp config appsettings set -n $functionAppName -g $resourceGroup --settings "PolicyStorageUrl=$storageUrl" "PolicyStorageSas=$storageSas"
     ```

 ### Task 2: Add project environment variables

 Functions use environment variables to retrieve configuration settings.
 To test your functions locally, you must add these settings as user environment variables on your development machine or to the project settings.

-In this task, you will create some environment variables on your LabVM, which will allow for debugging your Function App locally on the LabVM.
+In this task, you create some environment variables on your LabVM, which allows for debugging your Function App locally on the LabVM.

 1. In Solution Explorer, right-click the **Contoso-FunctionApp** project, then select **Properties**